GWU-Advanced-OS/project-project-gvisor/report.md

 	m.lockSlow()
 }
 ```
-You can see an interesting optimization here where the fast path assumes the mutex is free and inlines that logic in the function.
+You can see an interesting Go optimization here where the fast path assumes the mutex is free and inlines that logic in the function.
 If the mutex is taken, `lockSlow()` is implemented in a different function because the blocking mechanism takes more logic and is therefore slow pathed.

 ### Security-Performance Trade-offs of Kubernetes Container Runtimes - Viktorsson, et al.